-For example, a Judiciary subcommittee hearing on the 1932 nomination of Benjamin N. Cardozo lasted only five minutes, during which one witness testified in opposition.
-Likewise, when the Judiciary Committee extended open invitations for witnesses to testify in opposition at the confirmation hearings for Stanley F. Reed in 1938, William O. Douglas in 1939, Harlan F. Stone (for Chief Justice) in 1941, and Wiley B. Rutledge in 1943, no witnesses appeared to protest against Douglas or Stone, and "only one or two persons filed protests" against Reed and Rutledge.
+20 For example, a Judiciary subcommittee hearing on the 1932 nomination of Benjamin N. Cardozo lasted only five minutes, during which one witness testified in opposition.
+Likewise, when the Judiciary Committee extended open invitations for witnesses to testify in opposition at the confirmation hearings for Stanley F. Reed in 1938, William O. Douglas in 1939, Harlan F. Stone (for Chief Justice) in 1941, Wiley B. Rutledge in 1943, and Fred M.Vinson (for Chief Justice) in 1946, no witnesses appeared to protest against Douglas or Stone, and "only one or two persons filed protests in each case against Reed, Vinson and Rutledge."
 Farrelly, "Operational Aspects," pp. 194-195.

-The last Supreme Court nomination on which a Senate Judiciary subcommittee held hearings was the 1954 nomination of Earl Warren to be Chief Justice.
-The subcommittee held public hearings on the nomination on Feb.
-2 and 19, 1954, after which the full committee, on Feb.
-24, 1954, voted to report the nomination favorably.
+21 The last Supreme Court nomination on which a Senate Judiciary subcommittee held hearings was the 1954 nomination of Earl Warren to be Chief Justice.
+The subcommittee held public hearings on the nomination on February 2 and 19, 1954, after which the full committee, on February 24, 1954, voted to report the nomination favorably.
 All subsequent hearings on Supreme Court nominations were held by the full Judiciary Committee.